 When is the right time to start learning?

-At CPS, we prefer students who are aged 4 or over, who are familiar with the alphabet (familiarity with letters and numbers is essential for early music reading).
+At CWR Piano Teaching, we prefer students who are aged 4 or over, who are familiar with the alphabet (familiarity with letters and numbers is essential for early music reading).
 For parents who are concerned that their child may be too young to begin formal lessons, we do offer a trial period, where teacher and parent can decide whether or not the student has the ability to maintain concentration, understand the basic music concepts and agree to practice at home.

 How long is a trial period?